pwilms/git-svn/README.md

 ## How to proceed:

 - create a test repo
-- run docker run -it pwilms/git-svn migrate.sh
+- run docker run -it pwilms/git-svn migrate
 - the script guides you through the following steps:

 1. enter new git repo url (ssh)